 ClauseBase offers a wealth of features, both in the user interface and in its clause grammar.
 This can lead to situations where members of the same team would choose a different road to Rome, leading to confusion and potential errors.

-This style guides offers an overview of the rules of thumb that the ClauseBase team aims to apply in the clauses it writes, to foster uniformity across the members of its team.
+This style guide offers an overview of the rules of thumb that the ClauseBase team aims to apply in the clauses it writes, to foster uniformity across the members of its team.
 They are based on common experience, and should be seen as best practices for the entire ClauseBase community.

 Using codes instead of text fragments